satoryu/satoryu/README.md

 ### Hi there 👋

-This is Tatsuya Sato a.k.a @satoryu has expriences as programmer for 10+ years.
+Tatsuya Sato a.k.a @satoryu is a software engineer at DENSO in Japan.
+He has expriences as programmer for 10+ years.
-His career started as programmer since 2009 and then he started contributing some OSSs.
+His career started as Ruby programmer since 2009 and then he started contributing OSSs.

 He loves Ruby and JavaScript <3 and its communities in Japan.